 Even though gold was never found, Coronado did see many things.
 The Grand Canyon, Indian tribes (Hopi and Zuni) and the Rio Grande River were just some of his discoveries.
 This memorial park was established in honor of his expedition.

-The Coronado National Memorial is located at the southern part of the Huachuca Mountains, within sight of the San Pedro River Valley.
+The Coronado National Memorial is located in the southern part of the Huachuca Mountains, within sight of the San Pedro River Valley.
 Oak woodlands surround the memorial park.
-Visitors will find a variety of plant life such as yucca and beargrass.
+Visitors will find a variety of plant life such as yucca and bear grass.
 Unique animals also live in the park.
 Bobcats and eagles roam the area.

 If you are interested in hiking, you can stop by the visitor center for a run down on the various hikes in the area.
 Hiking trails range from an easy 0.4-mile hike on the Coronado Peak Trail.
 This hike is very special because it has benches near the path, along with markers telling about Coronado’s journey.
 Or you may want to take the 5.3 strenuous hike to Miller Peak.